DanielTockan/Crypto-Tracker/README.md

 ## Triumphs

+- I was able to manually make my own carousl component that automatically loops
-- Successfully created a time seriess plot using external plotly library.
+- I successfully created a time seriess plot using external plotly library with adavance customisation implemented to handle multiple plots
-- The price data updated dynamically wuth the press of a button, similarly to how it does on poular websites.
+- I gained confidence and invaluable experience in handling data from an API as well as increased know-how in selecting and judging a good API to use

 ## Obstacles Faced and Lessons

-- I experienced major bugs when trying to access deeply nested data.
-Having conducted extensive research, I was able to solve this problem on my won.
-This improved my debugging skills as well as my ability to use more complex API's.
+- I experienced error messages when trying to access deeply nested data.
+Having condcuted some researched, I was able to come to a solution by adding a loading state - this can now apply across future projects.
+This improved my problem solving as well as my ability to use more complex API's

 ## Future Features

-- I am currently working on a single coin page, that provides extensive details on each indivudal coin.
-It will be accessed by clicking on the coin within the coin tracker.
+- The app was desinged solely with use on a laptop/ desktop in mind.
+I intend on making it fully responsive on smaller, mobile devices